 Because we rely so heavily on interviewing, our assessments tend involve more face-to-face time than many other assessment models.
 The main advantage is that we can explore the different facets of your life in greater depth and focus on your internal experiences, not just externally observable behaviours.
 In our experience, this approach is helpful in accurately diagnosing individuals who are very high masking, those with atypical presentations, and those with complex profiles where co-occuring conditions may mask each others.
 For many, this is a unique opportunity to gain a bigger-picture perspective on your life and experiences, which can enable you to see new patterns and gain helpful insights.

 The main disadvantage is that this type of assessment is more time- and resource-intensive than an assessment that relies more heavily on other tools.
+This type of assessment is not suitable for those who have low verbal communication fluency.

 Interviewing - We will talk in detail about your history and experiences in various facets of your life.
 Our assessment leans most heavily on these interviews, as our goal is to understand your inner world as best as we can.
 Interviewing typically takes place over a few sessions.